 Aims & Scope

-The Journal of Pre-College Engineering Education Research (J-PEER) is issued twice a year electronically and serves as a forum and a community space for the publication of research and evaluation reports on areas of pre-college STEM education, particularly in engineering.
+The Journal of Pre-College Engineering Education Research (J-PEER) is issued electronically twice a year and serves as a forum and community space for the publication of research and evaluation reports on areas of pre-college STEM education, particularly in engineering.

-Broadly the topics include but are not limited to research articles on elementary and secondary students learning, curricular and extracurricular approaches to teaching engineering in elementary and secondary school, professional development of teachers and other school professionals, comparative approaches to curriculum and professional development in engineering education, parents’ attitudes toward engineering, and the learning of engineering in informal settings.
+J-PEER publishes a wide range of topics, including but not limited to: research articles on elementary and secondary students’ learning; curricular and extracurricular approaches to teaching engineering in elementary and secondary school; professional development of teachers and other school professionals; comparative approaches to curriculum and professional development in engineering education; parents’ attitudes toward engineering; and the learning of engineering in informal settings.

 For all submissions, the journal strives to provide feedback within three months.

 The journal will contain two distinct sections.